jar398/listtools/doc/guide.md

 # List tools user guide

+** OUT OF DATE **

 ## Overview

 The 'tools' or 'scripts' or 'programs' in this repository manipulate tabular data in the form of CSV files.
-Most of them act as filters and can be invoked from the Unix shell.
+Many of them act as filters and can be invoked from the Unix shell.
 They can be sequenced into pipelines using '|' if desired.
 CSV files uniformly have a single header row giving column names.